daniel-huang-1230/iOS_WeatherOrNot/README.md

 # Credit
-All weather icons in this application are download from [VClouds](http://vclouds.deviantart.com/gallery/#/d2ynulp) and these free icons are for **NON-commercial** use only.
+All weather icons in this application are downloaded from [VClouds](http://vclouds.deviantart.com/gallery/#/d2ynulp) and these free icons are for **NON-commercial** use only.

 # Screenshot of the app